Last updated: August 8, 2017

 Fixed navigation.
 I’m a fan.
 On Pacific, when you scroll below the banner image, the navigation links appear.
 This provides seamless navigation for users browsing your site, and it could increase key metrics like pages per session, and time on site.

 Each Squarespace theme is SEO-ready.
-That doesn't mean that when you publish your site you'll get traffic automatically.
-But each template offers custom title tags, beautiful design, and a platform to build content.
+That doesn’t mean that when you publish your site you’ll get traffic automatically.
+But each template offers a beautiful design, a platform to build content, and most offer custom title tags.

-Learn how to nail SEO for your Squarespace website.
+Want to nail SEO for your Squarespace website.
+Here’s how.

 The template you choose will dictate your site’s structure.
 Images are important, but remember, your images will differ from the images you see when browsing templates.